 Cape Peninsula - Active

 The Cape Peninsula is a complete contrast to the more cosmopolitan city.
-With its wild national parks, artistic bohemian seaside villages and working fishing harbors this day will be about embracing the locals and spending as much time out of the vehicle as possible.
-Your first stop is for Cape Town’s coolest coffee at Muizenbergs Surfers corner the epicenter of South Africa’s surf culture.
+With its wild national parks, artistic bohemian seaside villages, and working fishing harbors this day will be about embracing the locals and spending as much time out of the vehicle as possible.
+Your first stop is for Cape Town’s coolest coffee at Muizenbergs Surfers Corner the epicenter of South Africa’s surf culture.
 From here you will head to Kalk Bay to explore the working fishing harbour and meet the colourful and entertaining fishing folk.
 Browse the bohemian arty shops and perhaps take a short hike through the fairy-like Milkwood forests.

 Continuing south next stop is Simon’s Town to find your own rogue penguins on a secret beach only accessible to the locals.
-Try your hand at stand-up paddle boarding or snorkel in rock pools, getting a unique perspective of the penguins (weather permitting).
+Try your hand at stand-up paddle boarding or snorkeling in rock pools, getting a unique perspective of the penguins (weather permitting).